NaluKit/gwt-maven-springboot-archetype/README.md

 replace with `HEAD-SNAPSHOT`.

 ## To get in touch with the developer
-Please visit use us at the [Nalu Gitter room](https://gitter.im/Nalukit42/Lobby).
+Please visit use us at [Nalu Gitter room](https://gitter.im/Nalukit42/Lobby).